danmbrown/city-of-whispers/Moves.md

 - You end up on the wrong side of the neighborhood
 - Your arrival or departure is noticed by someone
 - It took you longer to get there than expected
+- You needed to call in a favor to your faction

 ### Steer Clear (Environs)
 When you lay low or maneuver to avoid getting into a dangerous situation, describe how you take advantage of the surroundings and roll +Environs.